UN Peacekeeping marking its 75th anniversary with photo exhibit in New York

-UNITED NATIONS, May 01 (APP): United Nations Peacekeeping on Monday launched a special photo exhibition at UN Headquarters in New York to honour the service and sacrifice of uniformed and civilian peacekeepers as it marks its 75th anniversary.
+UNITED NATIONS, May 01 (APP):: United Nations Peacekeeping Monday launched a special photo exhibition at UN Headquarters in New York to honour the service and sacrifice of uniformed and civilian peacekeepers as it marks its 75th anniversary.

 The exhibit is part of a year-long global campaign, under the theme ‘Peace Begins with Me’, which seeks to demonstrate the powerful impact of UN Peacekeeping and its partners on the lives of millions of people caught up in catastrophic conflict, a UN press release said.